kwon1015/kwon1015/README.md

 - 🌱 I’m currently learning python

+- 🤔 I’m looking for help with data analysis
 <!--
 **kwon1015/kwon1015** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.